Five Tips for the Perfect Picnic

 Make a Menu and Invite Your Guests

 My parents owned a restaurant and catering company, so I believe it’s important to eat good, high-quality food at your picnic.
 It doesn’t all have to be homemade.
 Don’t overdo it.
 Set a budget.
 I prefer to provide the food for my guests instead of a pitch-in/potluck.
 It makes things easier for everyone and you won’t have duplicate items.
 Also, guests won’t feel added pressure of what to bring and they can enjoy themselves.
 Who knows – maybe your guests will reciprocate and invite you to the next picnic or party.
 Set a budget and think of your signature dishes (what you make best), and work from there.
 I like to serve either fried chicken or sandwiches at a picnic.
 I like to buy fried chicken from a local restaurant or grocery, or make good sandwiches (ham and cheese on french baguette loaf, or BLTs on French bread).
 For the sides and dessert, I like to serve fruit (cut-up pineapple, strawberries and watermelon), homemade pasta salad (with a vinaigrette or salad dressing), lemon bars, brownies and cookies.
-You can purchase the desserts from your favorite bakery.
+You can purchase the desserts from your favorite bakery or you can make your own following the best brownie recipe.
 I like to have plenty of water and canned drinks on hand with slices of lime and lemon.